MohamedH98/back-end-blog/README.md

 # back-end-blog

-A blog application that allows users to create read blog their blog entries or create new ones.
+A blog application that allows users to create or read their blog entries.

 Practising RESTful APIs, MVC architecture and improving my proficiency in EJS.